United Progressive Alliance: 2004–2008

-UPA was formed soon after the 2004 Lok Sabha election when no party had won a majority.
+UPA was formed soon after the 2004 Indian general election when no party had won a majority.
 The then ruling Bharatiya Janata Party-led National Democratic Alliance (NDA) won 181 seats of 544, as opposed to the UPA's tally of 218 seats.

 The Left Front with 59 MPs (excluding the speaker of the Lok Sabha), the Samajwadi Party with 39 MPs and the Bahujan Samaj Party with 19 MPs were other significant blocks that supported UPA at various times.
 UPA did not achieve a majority, rather it relied on external support, similar to the formula adopted by the previous minority governments of the United Front, the NDA, the Congress government of P. V. Narasimha Rao, and earlier governments of V. P. Singh and Chandra Shekhar.

 An informal alliance had existed prior to the elections as several of the constituent parties had developed seat-sharing agreements in many states.
 After the election the results of negotiations between parties were announced.
 The UPA government's policies were initially guided by a common minimum programme that the alliance hammered out with consultations with Jyoti Basu and Harkishan Singh Surjeet of the 59-member Left Front.
 Hence, government policies were generally perceived as centre-left, reflecting the centrist policies of the INC.

 During the tenure of Jharkhand Chief Minister Madhu Koda, the constituents of the UPA were, by mutual consent, supporting his government.

 On 22 July 2008, the UPA survived a vote of confidence in the parliament brought on by the Left Front withdrawing their support in protest at the India–United States Civil Nuclear Agreement.
 The Congress party and its leaders along with then Samajwadi Party leader Amar Singh were accused of a "cash for vote" scam as part of the cash-for-votes scandal, in which they were accused of buying votes in Lok Sabha to save the government.
 During UPA I, the economy saw steady economic growth and many people (100 million+) escaped poverty.

 2009–2014

 In the 2009 Lok Sabha election, the UPA won 262 seats, of which the INC accounted for 206.
-During UPA II, the alliance was broiled in scams.
-This ranged from the 2G spectrum case to the Coalgate scam.
-These scams impacted UPA's image nationwide and the approval rating for the govt fell.
+During UPA II, the alliance won election in Maharashtra, Haryana and Arunachal Pradesh.
+However, there were several allegations of scams during its tenure that impacted UPA's image nationwide and the approval rating for the government fell.
 In addition, many members left for YSRCP.
 This started a domino effect with members leaving to form their own parties and parties such as DMK leaving the alliance altogether.
 During this time UPA struggled with state election and leadership stability.
-The alliance suffered a defeat in 2014 Lok Sabha election as it won only 60 seats.
-In addition, UPA won only one state election and got wiped out from Andhra Pradesh where they previously had 150+ MLA.
+The alliance suffered a defeat in 2014 Indian general election as it won only 60 seats.
+In addition, UPA won only one state election and got wiped out from Andhra Pradesh where they previously had 150+ MLAs.